Sengolda/PyTweet/README.md

 ```

 # Contribute
-You can Contribute or open an issue regarding this wrapper in [github](https://github.com/TheFarGG/PyTweet)!
+You can Contribute or open an issue regarding this wrapper [here](https://github.com/TheFarGG/PyTweet)!

 # Licence
 [MIT](https://opensource.org/licenses/MIT)